tinganho/balanced-storage/README.md

 In the above example.
 We call `this.user.unregister('change:title', this.showAlert);` to pass the compiler check.

 ## Inheritance

 Notice first, that whenever there is a scope with an unmatched add or sub methods.
-The unmatched methods annotates the containing method.
-Here we show the inherited annotation in the comments below:
+The unmatched methods classifies the containing method.
+Here we show the inherited classification in the comments below:

 ```typescript
 class View<M> {